begin-examples/learn-node-jest/README.md

-# Learn an example of Jest for Begin apps
+# JavaScript Testing with NodeJS and Jest on Begin.com

 ## Deploy your own